pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 #### Subscribing to a presence channel

-##### Requires Presence

-Presence add-on must be enabled for your key in the Admin Portal.
-See Presence Events for details.

-Subscribe to presence for a given channel by setting withPresence: true.
+Requires Presence add-on enabled on your key.
+You can subscribe with `withPresence: true` or directly to the presence channel by appending `-pnpres` to the channel name.

 ```
 `1var subscription =